bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

 :command:`./testserver.pl http://localhost/`

 All the tests should pass.
+You will get warnings about deprecation from the ``Chart::Base`` Perl module; just ignore those.

 .. todo:: Chart::Base gives confusing deprecation warnings :-|
           https://rt.cpan.org/Public/Bug/Display.html?id=79658 , unfixed for